The Amazing Wildlife of

 Florida Panther Fast Facts:

-This is the last place on Earth where Florida’s own charismatic Big Five Big Cat can be found.
+This is the last place on Earth where Florida’s charismatic Big Five Big Cat can be found.
 The Florida panther is one of the world's most endangered species.
-There are only 120-130 reproducing adult Florida panther left in the wild.
+According to the Florida Wildlife Federation, there are fewer than 200 reproducing adult Florida panthers left in the wild.

 The Florida Panther is elusive, but many folks taking guided walking tours see fresh tracks suggesting it is probably a better “spotter” than we humans.
 Try your luck.
 Florida panthers can and have been seen right here in Collier County.